mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When you tweak your brushes, you want to be able to check what each setting does.
-That's why, to the right of the settings drop down, there is a scratch pad.
+That's why, to the right of the settings drop-down, there is a scratch pad.

 It is by default collapsed, so you will have to press the arrow at the